dbeauregard/pivotalspring/README.md

 This is a 'pivotal' (a.k.a., key) demo application for Spring.

 ## Todo:
-- Setup Spring Profiles
+- Setup Spring Profiles (different than data profiles?)
-- Hook up to postgresql
+- Hook up to postgresql (need to drop and recreate)
 - Enable Spring Security
 - Web Page???
 - CI/CD